MeteoSwiss/opendata/docs/general/download.md

 # Download data

 For the Open Data download, MeteoSwiss uses the [Federal Spatial Data Infrastructure FSDI](https://www.geo.admin.ch/en/federal-spatial-data-infrastructure-fsdi), which is operated by [swisstopo](https://www.swisstopo.admin.ch/en/coordination-geo-information-and-services-cogis).

+An exception to this are numerical weather forecasting model data, which are made available for download by the [CSCS](https://www.cscs.ch).

 :::info